Featured in Readiness

 The recruiting commercials for the Army Reserve proclaim "one weekend each month," but the real-life Army Reserve might as well say "hold my beer."

 The Air Force's B-1B Lancer long-range bomber is supposed to be one of three critical strategic bombers in the Pentagon's inventory.
-At the moment, however, the Air Force's Lancer fleet is an embarrassing mess.
+At the moment, however, the Air Force's Lance fleet...

 Leaked documents reveal Army infantry squad leaders are terrible at tactical maneuvers and land navigation

 The U.S. Army says it will meet its readiness goals by 2022, but young sergeants in most infantry and close-combat units don't know how to maneuver their squads or do...

 A small but critical defect has ‘crash landed’ Apache readiness, according to a top Army general

 More than a year after the Army ordered the inspection of a critical safety part in every AH-64 Apache aircraft in the service's fleet, soldiers have spent the equivalent of...